facebook/docusaurus/website/docs/using-plugins.md

 };
 ```

-##### `popup`
+##### `reloadPopup`

-- Type: `string`
+- Type: `string | false`
 - Default: `'@theme/PwaReloadPopup'`

 Module path to reload popup component.
-This popup is rendered when a new service worker is waiting to be installed.
-Passing in an empty string `''` will disable the popup, but this is not recommended because then users won't have a way to get up-to-date content.
+This popup is rendered when a new service worker is waiting to be installed, and we suggest a reload to the user.

+Passing `false` will disable the popup, but this is not recommended: users won't have a way to get up-to-date content.

-A custom component can be used as long as it accepts `onReload` as a prop.
-The `onReload` callback should be called when a `reload` button is clicked.
+A custom component can be used, as long as it accepts `onReload` as a prop.
+The `onReload` callback should be called when the `reload` button is clicked.
 This will tell the service worker to install the waiting service worker and reload the page.

 ```ts
 interface PwaReloadPopupProps {